Mike-Aniki/Aniki-ReMake/README.md

 Modify navigation audio files:

     1.Go to the folder [Aniki ReMake\Audio].
     2.Rename your file exactly like the one you want to replace.
 To disable these sounds, rename or delete the audio files.

+Modify or Delete Status on Game Cover:

+	1.In desktop mode, click on playnite's icone in the top left-hand corner, then on library/Lybrary Manager (or with CTRL+W).
+ 	In the list that appears, choose "completion statuses".
+ 	2.Here you can add or modify game statuses; if you don't want to display any statuses, simply delete all the statuses.
 ___________________________________________________________________________

 Before you begin, make sure to have the following Add-on installed for an optimal theme experience.